benborgers/www/posts/tailwind-gradient-text.md

 </h1>
 ```

-You can play with this example live on [Tailwind Play](https://play.tailwindcss.com/T8EUKtz8B0).
+You can see and edit this example live on [Tailwind Play](https://play.tailwindcss.com/T8EUKtz8B0).